bigscience-workshop/bigscience/experiments/gpt2.md

 According to Megatron-LM paper the highest degree of TP we can use is 4 for 4-gpu nodes - crossing nodes would slow things down a lot.
 So max `TP_SIZE=4`.
 So the full 4 gpu node is used only for tensor parallel dimension.

+## Metrics

+TFlops: `model_size_in_B * 4 * 2 * seq * global_batch_size / (time_in_sec_per_interations * total_gpus * 1e3)`

+The factor of 4 is when used with activation check-pointing, otherwise it will be 3, but for 200B model, activation check-pointing will always be one

+The peak of V100 32gb gpu is about 125 TFlops/sec [spec](https://images.nvidia.com/content/technologies/volta/pdf/volta-v100-datasheet-update-us-1165301-r5.pdf).
+But we cannot get the peak.
+The max achievable performance will be 30-60TFlops depending on the model size.
+So if you see low 20s, the model is not tuned well, if you see, over 100 then there is a bug in the calculation. ￼

 ### Summary